adarsh4k/OIBSIP_WebDevelopment_Task1/README.md

 # 🍕 Full Stack Pizza Ordering Web App

-This project is developed as part of my **Web Development Internship at Oasis Infobyte**.
+This project is developed as part of my Web Development Internship at Oasis Infobyte.

 ---